koistav1212/Ionic_chatapp/README.md

 We welcome contributions from the community!
 Feel free to open issues, create pull requests, or provide feedback to help improve the application.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Enjoy exploring and customizing your hybrid mobile app! 📱✨

----

-Feel free to customize this README to suit your project's specific details, including placeholders like URLs, your GitHub repository, and the name of your app.
-Remember to include a proper `LICENSE` file in your project directory and follow its terms when sharing your code with others.